 INFJs are behind-the-scenes players.
 Careers for INFJs often match up well with careers for introverts.
 Though quiet, they are dedicated and principled workers who can be called upon to take the lead and carry out complex projects.
 INFJs enjoy peaceful work environments where they have the time and space to fully develop their ideas and work out plans.
 They should favor career choices that point them towards meaningful, humanity-based causes that contribute to others’ well-being.
 INFJs are more likely to manage a large team and have above-average salaries.
 There are many suitable careers for INFJs in the current economy.

 INFJ Career Advice

 INFJs should pursue the types of careers that make the most of their strengths.
 This could be researching in a quiet lab environment, writing in the privacy of their homes, or meeting patients in a private office.
 The best INFJ careers put intuition, empathy, and altruism to good use.
-INFJ jobs to avoid include competitive fields that are results-driven with little concern for the wider world.
+INFJs should avoid competitive fields that are results-driven with little concern for the wider world.
 Jobs in marketing, advertising, sales, IT, and customer service might be poor career choices for INFJs.
 Here are some of the best jobs for INFJs.

 Psychology is a natural fit for an INFJ personality type.
 All of the attributes of this type are helpful in studying and evaluating human behavior.
-Whether they work in a lab, doing clinical research, or run a private therapy practice, INFJs will find that their empathy and thoughtfulness will serve them will in many branches of the psychology profession.
+Whether they work in a lab doing clinical research or run a private therapy practice, INFJs will find that their empathy and thoughtfulness will serve them well in many branches of the psychology profession.